tensorflow/docs/site/en/tutorials/layers.md

 Once training is complete, we want to evaluate our model to determine its accuracy on the MNIST test set.
-To set up the accuracy metric for our model, we need to create a metrics dict with a @{tf.contrib.learn.MetricSpec}
-that calculates accuracy.
+To set up the accuracy metric for our model, we need to create a metrics dict with a `tf.contrib.learn.MetricSpec` that calculates accuracy.
 Add the following to `main()`:

 ```python